-The exiles who returned to Israel had to deal with enemies who opposed their rebuilding the temple and city walls, but at least they held in their hands hammers for God's house and scrolls carrying divine instructions dating back to Moses.
+The exiles who returned to Israel had to deal with enemies who opposed their rebuilding the temple and city walls.
 For the Jews scattered in Persia with no temple, home city, or religious sacrifices, life had its own question-is God still with us?